Who Is Responsible for an Uber Accident?

 - $25,000 property damage liability

 It is important to note this coverage only applies if the driver’s personal policy refuses to payout.

-When the driver has accepted a ride trip and is on the way to pick up the passenger, Uber provides liability coverage of up to $1 million.
+When the driver has accepted a riding trip and is on the way to pick up the passenger, Uber provides liability coverage of up to $1 million.

 This period is when the rider is in the car.
 It ends when the driver drops the passenger at their destination.
 Uber provides liability coverage of up to $1 million.

-Periods 2 and 3 also include uninsured and underinsured motorist protection if another driver causes the accident and is uninsured or underinsured.
+Periods 2 and 3 also include underinsured and uninsured motorist protection if another driver causes the accident and is uninsured or underinsured.

 Like most insurance companies, Uber does not just payout any accident settlement.
 They will request proof of liability and require you to demonstrate the value of your case.
 Since this can be a complicated claim for you to handle, you may want to hire an Uber accident lawyer who can help establish liability and estimate the amount of the settlement.

 There are several sources that you may be able to pull from to gather evidence of your claim, such as:

 - The official report created by the officer on the scene

 - Photos or videos of the damaged vehicles